pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

     docker run --name usa -it -v /orientdb/config  orientdb/costumer_example:1.0 dserver.sh

 The `-it` flags allocate a pseudo-TTY connection to the container.
 The `-v /orientdb/config` defines a volume for the corresponding directory.
 When you start a Docker Container, the changes on this container getting lost when you stop it afterwards without committing your changes.
-With Volumes you can specify a directory or files and save them persistent on your file-system.
+With Volumes you can specify a directory and save them persistent on your file-system.
 Through that we have to settup our poassword